mihirjadhav04/company-info/Readme.md

 - **Fetch Financial Data**: Retrieve detailed financial information for Nifty 50 companies using their stock symbols.
 - **Legal Information**: Get insights into any legal issues related to the company.
 - **Recent News**: Access the latest news articles about the company from reliable Indian news sources.
-- **Dynamic Symbol Retrieval**: Dynamically fetch stock symbols for any listed company in the Nifty 50 index.
+- **Company Symbol Mapping**: The stock symbol for a company is fetched from a predefined JSON object containing mappings of Nifty 50 companies to their stock symbols.
+- **Rate Limiting**: Rate limiting is implemented to prevent abuse and ensure fair usage of the API.

 ## Technologies Used